• Partial dentures are removable plates with one or more false teeth attached. They fill the gaps when some teeth are lost.

 A partial denture is a removable plate with one or more false teeth attached.
 It is fitted when some teeth are lost.
 The false dentition fills in the gaps.

 They often have clasps that hook onto remaining teeth.
-This way the prosthesis stays in place when you are going about your day.
+This way, the prosthesis stays in place as you go about your day.
 Precision attachments might be added for extra support and sturdiness.

 Depending on what teeth you are missing, partial dentures can be made for just the back or front teeth.
 A combination is also possible.